Phone Numbers

 Total Joint Program

-After thousands of successful hip and knee replacements, Lexington Medical Center is the first and only facility in the Midlands recognized as a DNV Center of Excellence for Hip and Knee Replacements.
+In 2019, after thousands of successful hip and knee replacements, Lexington Medical Center became the first and only facility in the Midlands recognized as a DNV Center of Excellence for Hip and Knee Replacements.

 Our Total Joint Program provides a patient-centered experience that focuses on patient and family preparation and education to ensure patient safety and prompt recovery.
 Our highly skilled staff is dedicated to always providing the best care experience, which includes a comprehensive program that covers the patient's care from start to finish.
 This program combines innovative surgical techniques and after-surgery rehabilitation with skilled, compassionate care.
 Lexington Medical Center values a team approach whereby all disciplines work together to provide the best possible experience for all patients.